-characterize EDU: rather, they lead to a more general model, which we call Generalized EDU (GEDU), in which there is a strictly increasing utility function over prizes u, a discount factor β , and a strictly increasing function φ , such that preferences are represented by
+risk (Outcome Monotonicity, Impatience, and Stationarity) with those of Expected Utility (Independence and Continuity).
+We show that these axioms do not characterize EDU: rather, they lead to a more general model, which we call Generalized EDU (GEDU), in which there is a strictly increasing utility function over prizes u, a discount factor β , and a strictly increasing function φ , such that preferences are represented by

-$\mathbb{E}\big[\phi\big(\beta^t u(x)\big)\big].$
+$$\mathbb{E}\big[\phi\big(\beta^t u(x)\big)\big].$$

 GEDU is similar to models that have been adopted in the literature (in particular, Kihlstrom and Mirman 1974 applied to time).
-Importantly, it follows directly from standard axioms, showing how merging functional forms may add implicit assumptions.
+Importantly, this shows how merging the functional forms adds implicit assumptions and in particular eliminates the additional curvature given by φ .
 In GEDU, intertemporal substitution is regulated by u and β , while risk preferences are regulated by a combination of φ , u, and β .

 Unlike EDU, GEDU can accommodate different attitudes towards time lotteries.
 We show that the individual is RATL if and only if φ is more concave than the log function.
-This result implies that one can easily accommodate violations of RSTL without having to drop the key motivations behind EDU (Discounted Utility and Expected Utility).
+This result implies that one can easily accommodate violations of RSTL without having to drop the key motivations behind EDU.
 In fact, we show that, together with a strengthening of Stationarity to risk, RSTL is the additional property needed to obtain EDU from GEDU.
 Thus, RSTL is the implicit assumption that is made when one merges the functional forms from Discounted Utility and Expected Utility.

 The second part of our analysis considers a new property, called Stochastic Impatience, and presents a number of impossibility results that highlight a fundamental incompatibility between this property and RATL.
 Intuitively, Stochastic Impatience states that, when facing lotteries that pay in different periods with the same probability, the individual prefers receiving higher payments earlier.
-Consider, for example, two prizes x > y and two time periods $t_0 < t_1$.
-Stochastic Impatience requires the individual to prefer the 50/50 lottery that pays either (x, t_0) or (y, t_1) over the 50/50 lottery that pays either (y, t_0) or (x, t_1) .
+Consider, for example, two prizes, say \$100 and \$20, and two time periods, say a day and a month.
+Stochastic Impatience requires the individual to prefer the 50/50 lottery that pays either \$100 in a month or \$20 in a month, over the 50/50 lottery that pays either \$100 in a month or \$20 in a day.
 More generally, the individual is Stochastically Impatient if, for any uniform distribution over dated rewards, he prefers to pair the i^{th} highest outcome with the i^{th} earliest time.
 This property may be seen as a counterpart of the standard Impatience assumption under risk.
 Indeed, the two notions coincide under EDU.

 We then examine the relationship between violations of RSTL and Stochastic Impatience.
 We first show that, within GEDU, Stochastic Impatience holds if and only if the individual is RSTL.
-Intuitively, RATL and Stochastic Impatience push in opposite directions: in terms of discounted utils, the distribution of the 50/50 lottery between (x, t_0) and (y, t_1) has a higher mean but is also more spread out than the distribution of the 50/50 lottery between (x, t_1) and (y, t_0) ; in particular, it contains in its support the worst possible outcome, (y, t_1) , meaning that the individual cannot be too risk averse - again, over discounted utils- to prefer it.
-We show that the additional concavity imposed by the function φ to accommodate RATL is just enough to tilt preferences against Stochastic Impatience.
+Intuitively, RATL and Stochastic Impatience push in opposite directions: in terms of discounted utils, the distribution of the 50/50 lottery between \$100 in a day and \$20 in a month has a higher mean but is also more spread out than the distribution of the 50/50 lottery between \$100 in a month or \$20 in a day; in particular, it contains in its support the worst possible outcome, \$20 in a month, meaning that the individual cannot be too risk averse - again, over discounted utils- to prefer it.
+The theorem shows that, under GEDU, the additional concavity imposed by the function φ to accommodate RATL is exactly the one that tilts preferences against Stochastic Impatience, leading to an equivalence result.